radiantlogicinc/iddm-lite/documentation/INSTALLING_IDDM_LITE.md

 ## Re-Building the Application Images

+The application images are build the first time they are started and stored in the local container runtime.
 To re-build the application images if there are any changes to the docker builds, run `./run.sh build-iddm`.